Ashjani/Skill_Sharing_app/README.md

 **Step 5: Merge and Close**
 * Once your PR has been approved by a teammate, merge it into the `develop` branch.
-* After the merge is complete, move the Trello card from "In Progress" or "In Review" to the "Done" column.
+* After the merge is complete, move the Trello card from "Doing" to the "Done" column.